 The more we are ashamed of ourselves, the more we fragment our internal landscape to repress the experience of that shame—hence the “shambles” Laing describes.

 Yet we cannot be whole/holistic/healed human beings without integrating the entirety of ourselves into a single, cohesive entity.
-We must transform from plastic Lego beings in denial of our sexuality into flesh-and-blood humans who have accepted, healed and integrated our genitals with our hearts and heads.
+To heal the “shambles” we must transform from plastic Lego beings in denial of our sexuality into flesh-and-blood humans who have accepted, healed and integrated our genitals with our hearts and heads.

 That is a perilous journey.
 Not only must we willingly engage with the sexual aspect of ourselves—in a society that desperately prefers to marginalise the sexual—but we must also travel back in time to undo the ancestral traumas, which are deeply sexual, at the root of human separation and misery.
 These traumas shattered us into our component parts—parts that have never consciously been reunited.